isbobby/simple-customer-table/README.md

 ## Files that you may want to review
 __.env.dev/prod__

-These provides app config details such as Database URI and Keys.
+These provide app config details such as Database URI and Keys.
 In this repository they are exposed for convenience, you may wish to change these.

 __Dockerfile__